 These Rules may be amended or repealed, and new Rules may be added, by a vote of the judges of the Modoc County Superior Court.

 1.07 Appeals:

-All appeals to the Modoc County Superior Court Appellate Division will be processed pursuant to Rule 10 of the Lassen County Superior Court local rules, Appendix A.
+All appeals filed with Modoc Superior Court Appellate Division will be processed pursuant to Appendix A.